 Watch this short Youtube video prepared by Tripsmarter.com

 The first condominiums were built during the 1970's, although the town was not incorporated as a municipality until 1984, when Destin experienced rapid growth.
 Today there are many communities and developments made up of condos, villas, townhomes and upscale resorts with prices starting from the $100's into the $millions.
 Because Destin is located on a peninsula, many highrises on the water offer beautiful views.
-The National Association of Realtors reports the median sale price of a home in the Crestview-Fort Walton Beach-Destin area to be $275,500 in the 3rd quarter of 2018, and Zillow reports the median home value in Destin was $363,000 in late 2018.
+The National Association of Realtors reports the median sale price of a home in the Crestview-Fort Walton Beach-Destin area to be $375,000 in the 3rd quarter of 2020, a whopping 27% increase in prices compared to the 3rd quarter of 2019 when the median selling price was $295,000.
 There are resorts and communities in the Destin area-see link at left.

 Destin is a fishing village that has become a tourist destination as it offers pristine beaches, Harbor Walk Village, many great golf courses and all sorts of water recreation.
 It boasts a State Park with trails, docks, and camping.
 The Mattie Kelly Cultural Arts village presents programs, and classes, and the town hosts several festivals and annual events.